elzenary/CPP-ND/projects/capstone/readME.md

 Step 2: Scope the Project
-add user database contains userName, hashed password  and balance provide the operations to userRegisters and loginUser provide admin panel with previlage to control different users provide user panel to withdraw deposit and balance checking all the changes should be reflected in the users database
+add user database contains userName, hashed password  and balance provide the operations to userRegisters and loginUser login maximum failures are 3 times then user account is suspended can't make new account with the same username/email provide admin panel with previlage to control different users provide user panel to withdraw deposit and balance checking all the changes should be reflected in the users database